-If you do attempt to detox from home, please remember that this can be dangerous and difficult to control.
-Likewise, success rates are very low, down to the inability to control those cravings and withdrawal symptoms.
+If you attempt to detox from home, please remember that this can be dangerous and difficult to control.
+Likewise, success rates are meagre, down to the inability to control those cravings and withdrawal symptoms.
 For your best chance to rehabilitate, consider a medically supervised detox programme.

 Additional treatment services

-Although an alcohol detox will initially help you stop drinking, an addiction is a multifaceted illness, requiring differing degrees of treatments.
-With this in mind, it is imperative that psychological intervention is also completed, commonly in the form of therapy, cognitive behavioural therapy and motivational sessions.
+Although an alcohol detox will initially help you stop drinking, addiction is a multifaceted illness requiring differing degrees of treatment.
+With this in mind, a psychological intervention must also be completed, commonly in therapy, cognitive behavioural therapy, and motivational sessions.

-This approach, by completing a detox and psychological support will prepare the body and mind for a future without alcohol, while instilling maintenance tips.
-Without this combination, it is very likely that the underlying psychological influences will override the success achieved through a detox, kickstarting alcohol consumption.
+By completing detox and psychological support, this approach will prepare the body and mind for a future without alcohol while instilling maintenance tips.
+Without this combination, the underlying psychological influences will likely override the success achieved through a detox, kickstarting alcohol consumption.